vtex-apps/condition-layout/docs/README.md

 The `condition-layout` app exports two kinds of block: `condition-layout.{context}` and `condition.{context}`.

 - `condition-layout.{context}` - These blocks are responsible for holding your condition blocks and providing the appropriate context.
-- `condition` - This blocks hold the condition logic and childrens to be displayed given the condition resolves to true.
+- `condition.{context}` - These blocks hold the condition logic and childrens to be displayed given the condition resolves to true.
-- `condition.{context}` - Same as `condition` but it provides a better editability via the Site Editor.
 - `condition.else` - This block can be used to render some content if no `condition` block was matched inside a `condition.layout`.

 ### `condition-layout`